pabloabap/task-management-system/docs/DECISIONS.md

 Almost all the project technologies were new for me.
 The most important challenges I found were to understand de usage and features of each framework and how to integrate them in a solution.

 # Trade-offs made
+To test Celery notifications via email without linking it with a real SMTP server **mailhog** service where added as microservice.
+Mailhog is a local SMTP server that intercept all email communications and show them in a ficticious mailbox.
+All generated emails can be visualized in `http://localhost:8025`.
+I thought it is a good enhancement as all users of the team can test this functionality without sharing personal credentials and lowering their personal email reputantion sending junk emails.

+Last day I priotirize the implementation of a Celery task than complete all API functionalities to demonstrate that I handeled all the types of tasks of mandatory part.

 # What you would add with more time
 I really miss to build a complete and usable solution.
 Basically finish all API endpoints, implement Celery automations and implement good frontend.